anildias/list_github_public_repo/README.md

 its  a basic sinatra application with a couple routes to list public repositories from github

+# Install depedencies
+gem install bundler
+get into project folder and then run bundle install

 # How to run the app

-ruby myapp.rb
+bundle exec ruby myapp.rb
 Listening on http://127.0.0.1:4567

 ## How to run test suite